ABarqawi9/Snake-Game/README.md

 - **Collision Detection**: The game checks for collisions with the walls and the snake's own body.
 If a collision occurs, the game ends.

 - **Game Over**: When the game ends, it displays a "GAME OVER" message along with your final score.

-## Prerequisites

-Before playing the Snake Game, ensure you have the following:

-- Python 3.x installed on your system.

 ## How to Play